joordy/datingapp-feature/README.md

 ### 2. Install Node modules

 Now you can navigate to your app, with `cd datingapp-feature`.
 The package.json file contains all the required modules.
-You can install all the necessary modules (dependencies) with the following command:
+You can install all the necessary modules (stored in the dependencies) with the following command:

 `npm install`